CPernet/LanguageDecision/CONTRIBUTING.md

 Code in Jupyter notebooks should follow a logical structure, and should always be accompanied by explanatory text, ideally both before and after a particular analysis (that produces output).

-Technical documentation should go under `docs/`, to avoid jeopardising clarity in individual Jupyter notebooks.
+All technical documentation should go under `docs/`.
+This project uses reStructuredText as the preferred file format for documentation.
+These files should aim to describe the more technical aspects of the project, and should include:
+- Function descriptions
+- Data structures
+- Descriptions of additional packages used
+- Justification for any assumptions made
+- Model evaluation
+- Identified limitations
+Note that this documentation should *complement* the accompanying text in Jupyter notebooks - not act as a substitute.